 Life cycle studies show most of the environmental load of a typical home is from the household use of natural gas and electricity during the life of the house.
-Enclosing a home with more efficient ICFs means less mechanical equipment and fossil fuel consumption during life of the house.
-This means the concrete house will generate fewer greenhouse gases than a comparable wood frame residence.
+Enclosing a home with more efficient ICFs means less mechanical equipment and fossil fuel consumption during the life of the house.
+This also means that the concrete house will generate fewer greenhouse gases than a comparable wood frame residence.

-What's the bottom line?
+What's the Bottom Line?

 Lastly, when planning a new house, you can estimate that building the walls of concrete with ICFs and experienced crews will add about 3 to 6% to the overall cost of an ICF home.
-The high performance of the ICFs will provide the concrete homeowner with significant reductions in energy consumption and emissions while providing a stronger, quieter and more comfortable home.
+The high performance of the ICFs will provide the concrete homeowner with significant reductions in energy consumption and emissions while providing a stronger, quieter, and more comfortable home.